 The practical approach is to measure a few things before and after implementation, then compare.
 The most useful comparisons are:

 For more on the setup process that makes these improvements possible, the CRM setup and data migration guide covers the groundwork in detail.
-The CRM training and support guide covers what good external help looks like if you need it.
+Our CRM training and support guide covers what good external help looks like if you need it, and reporting setup is part of any implementation our CRM consultancy services deliver.

 Common reporting mistakes